microsoft/vscode-docs/docs/copilot/getting-started.md

 Congratulations, you've now used artificial intelligence to enhance your coding!
 In this tutorial, you successfully set up Copilot in VS Code, and used Copilot code completions, Copilot Chat, and code actions to help you code more efficiently.

-Next, learn more about GitHub Copilot Chat in the [Copilot Chat Tutorial](/docs/copilot/getting-started-chat.md).
+You've started experimenting with Copilot and there's a lot more you can do with it!
+To learn more about GitHub Copilot Chat, proceed to the [Copilot Chat Tutorial](/docs/copilot/getting-started-chat.md).